Simon Lewis (lifeguard): Refugee rescue

 In late 2017, Lewis faced another difficult issue whilst stationed in the Mediterranean Sea, this time in the form of fake gold Chanel-branded "life jackets".
-These were sold for a high price by traffickers but were made with cheap foam and turn into dead weights when they hit the water.
+These were sold for a high price by traffickers but were made with cheap foam and turned into dead weights when they hit the water.
 Lewis who was the Australian Head of Mission of NGO ship Lifeline, saw the fake Chanel life jackets first hand, as he pulled refugees from the Southern Mediterranean.
 He labelled them as "straitjackets" and stated "they (traffickers) don't care about lives, they're just herding cattle and making money off it."

 Recognition and achievements

 In 2017, Lewis was nominated and became a finalist for Australian of the Year Victorian Local Hero award for helping to save more than 500 refugees lives in January 2016.
 Lewis also ensured his skills would leave a lasting imprint in Lesbos by training Greek lifeguards and international volunteers in water safety protocols to help with future rescues.
 He built a rapid jet ski response team that has since rescued hundreds of refugees.
 He was nominated alongside former AFL star, Neale Daniher who helped raise millions of dollars for MND research.

 He was awarded an International Life Saving Federation Citation of Merit in 2016.
 Lewis also joined the Spanish NGO Proactiva Open Arms, based in Malta during August 2017 and was contracted as the No. 1 lifeguard for three rotations until September 2017.
 He is also the first Australian head of mission on the central migration route for the German NGO Mission Lifeline.
 As well as being the first Australian lifeguard to have worked both the central and western Europe migration routes for refugees.
 Lewis was also selected by the City of Port Phillip Mayor, Bernadene Voss, as a local hero to be a baton bearer for the Queen's baton in the lead up to the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC).
 He was the first Victorian to carry the Queen's baton on the relay route through the state of Victoria on 17 November 2017.